Cmccrave/McRave/README.md

 **Thanks to:**
 - Nathan Roth (Antiga/Iruian) for expert analysis on my replays and advice on build orders.
 - Dan Gant (PurpleWave) for help with learning C++, coding structure and general Broodwar gameplay.
+- jaj22 for help with learning C++ and Broodwar engine discussions.

 **New Features:**
 - Further refined some early game build orders.